-This Twinkle Twinkle Little Star easy piano music can be printed off by clicking on the image below.
-It has been designed to be easy for kids to read, with fingering written in for both the right and left hands above each note which acts as a useful guide for beginners.
+Print the Twinkle Twinkle Little Star easy piano music by clicking on the image below.
+It’s been designed to be easy for kids to read.
+With fingering written in for both the right and left hands above each note which acts as a useful guide for beginners.

 How to Teach Twinkle Twinkle Little Star